TimothyTickle/single_cell_analysis/single_cell_analysis.md

   - Cell Medians = 6024, Median magnitude = 10000
 - Can also use TPX
   - Use RSEM for TPM
+- Same for 3', same level of complexity

 Normalizing for Cell Sequencing Depth
 ===